 Nearly every spring, Novelly, a billionaire who made his fortune storing and transporting petroleum, takes his two yachts on a fishing expedition to the Bahamas’ Exuma Islands.
 Photographs from the trips show porcelain beaches, cerulean waters and fresh mahi-mahi.
 Friends and family come and go for days at a time.

 Three of Novelly’s former yacht workers, including a captain, told ProPublica they recall Thomas coming on board the vessels multiple times in recent years.
 Novelly’s local chauffeur in the Bahamas said his company once picked Thomas up from the billionaire’s private jet and drove him to the marina where one of the yachts, Le Montrachet, frequently docks.
+A fifth witness, a dock attendant at the marina, recalled seeing Thomas on board one of the Novelly yachts.

 Le Montrachet, named after the premium French wine, is a 126-foot luxury vessel complete with a full bar, multiple dining areas, a baby grand piano, accommodations for 10 guests and a handful of smaller fishing boats and jet skis.
 Novelly charges about $60,000 a week to outsiders who want to charter it.